MasterprojectRK/Hi-cGAN/README.md

 chromatin feature data, e. g. from ChIP-seq experiments.
 The network architecture is inspired by [pix2pix from Isola et al.](https://doi.org/10.1109/CVPR.2017.632), amended by custom embedding networks to embed the one-dimensional chromatin feature data into grayscale images.

 Hi-cGAN was created in 2020/2021 as part of a master thesis at Albert-Ludwigs university, Freiburg, Germany.
 It is provided under the [GPLv3 license](https://github.com/MasterprojectRK/Hi-cGAN/blob/main/LICENSE).

 ## Installation

+Hi-cGAN has been designed for Linux operating systems (tested under Ubuntu 20.04 and CentOS 7.9.2009).
+Other operating systems are not supported and probably won't work.

 Simply `git clone` this repository into an empty folder of your choice.
 It is recommended to use conda or another package manager to install